staD020/png2prg/readme.txt

-png2prg 0.7-dev by burglar
 usage: ./png2prg [-help -h -d -q -v -bitpair-colors 0,6,14,3 -o outfile.prg -td testdata] FILE [FILE..]

-# PNG2PRG 0.7-dev by Burglar
+# PNG2PRG 0.8 by Burglar

 Png2prg converts a 320x200 image (png/gif/jpeg) to a c64 hires or multicolor
 bitmap or charset.
 It will find the best matching palette and backgroundcolor